hidenori-shinohara/hidenori-shinohara.github.io/about.md

 My programming background is in algorithmic programming contests such as ICPC/CodeForces.

-Some of the theories/theorems/algorithms that I have found beautiful are:
+Some of the theories/theorems/algorithms that I enjoy thinking about are:
-(Note: Not necessarily something that I'm an expert in)

 - Math
     - Group theory